sheylle1/Metagenomics_Pathogen_Discovery/README.md

 # Metagenomics_Pathogen_Discovery

+Github repository for "Metagenomics for Pathogen Discovery in Children with Respiratory Infections"

 **Abstract**

 **Background**: Respiratory tract infections (RTIs) are a leading cause of morbidity and mortality among children, particularly in South Africa, where they account for a significant proportion of pediatric deaths.
 Conventional diagnostic methods often delay treatment, necessitating innovative approaches for rapid pathogen detection.
 This study evaluates the efficacy of shotgun metagenomic next-generation sequencing (mNGS) combined with Benzonase® Nuclease treatment in identifying pathogens in pediatric patients presenting with respiratory symptoms.